Subband Splitting: Simple, Efficient and Effective Technique for Solving Block Permutation Problem in Determined Blind

-To solve the block permutation problem without increasing the computational cost, we propose a simple technique named \textit{subband splitting}.
-As in Fig.\:\ref{fig:perm} (b), we observed that solving the permutation problem in narrower frequency bands is much easier than solving the global permutation.
-Thus, the proposed method splits the entire frequencies into narrow subbands so that a BSS method solves the permutation problem well in each subband.
-The permutations between the subbands are aligned by using the separation result in one subband as the initial values for the other subbands.
-Here, we first introduce the proposed technique in a general form, and then its practical instance is explained in the following subsection.
+To solve the block permutation problem without paying additional costs, we propose a simple technique named \textit{subband splitting}.
+The proposed method splits all the frequencies into several subbands and sequentially separates them using existing BSS methods.
+Narrowing the frequency band makes it easier to resolve permutations within each subband.
+Then, the permutations between the subbands are aligned by using the separation result in one subband as the initial values for the subsequent subbands.
+As in Fig. \ref{fig:perm} (c), our method enhances the separation performance of IVA without modifying the algorithm.
+Here, we introduce the proposed technique and describe the way to generate the subbands used in our technique.
+Subsequently, we note the number of iterations and the computational cost of the proposed technique.